vacovsky/pirrigo/README.md

 # PirriGo
-An (in-progress) rewrite of the Pirri irrigation and garden management application, in Go and Angular.
+Irrigation and garden management application, in Go and Angular.
+Based on <a href="https://github.com/vacoj/pirri">Pirri</a>.

 - Live Demo: http://pirri.vacovsky.us
 - login/password are demo/demo